Ivan Fesin: In combat

 Fesin arrived at the war front in July 1941 as he was the head of the intelligence department for the 259th Rifle Division.
-Promoted to commander of the 939th Rifle Regiment in August, he led the unit in the defense of the North-Western Front; he was wounded in battle in November 1941 and was treated in Gorky.
+Promoted to commander of the 939th Rifle Regiment in August, he led the unit in the defense of the Northwestern Front; he was wounded in battle in November 1941 and was treated in Gorky.
 After recovering he remained away from the front for some time, attending the Military Academy of General Staff until graduating in May 1942.
-Upon returning in August he was in command of the 13th Motor-rifle Brigade.
+Upon returning in August he was in command of the 13th Motor Rifle Brigade.
 Under his command the unit participated in the expulsion of axis troops from the Kharkhiv and Voronezh areas.
 Despite sustaining a leg wound on 17 January 1943 he remained in the rank-and-file, but an arm wound on 14 February 1943 forced him to be hospitalized until April.
 Earlier in March, he had been awarded his first gold star.

-In June 1943 Fesin was given command of the 236th Rifle Division; just a few months later, the unit crossed the Dniper on the night of 26 September, taking a bridgehead.
+In June 1943 Fesin was given command of the 236th Rifle Division; just a few months later, the unit crossed the Dnieper on the night of 26 September, taking a bridgehead.
 After the successful river crossing he was awarded the title Hero of the Soviet Union again on 1 November.
 However, he did not remain in command of the division for long, leaving the front in June 1944 due to health problems.